dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### EAP Security Claims

 EAP security claims are defined in Section 7.2.1 of {{RFC3748}}.
-EAP-EDHOC security claims are described next.
+EAP-EDHOC security claims are described next and summarized in {{sec-claims}}.

 | Claim                     | |
 |Auth. principle:           | Certificates, CWTs and all credential types for which COSE header parameters are defined (1) |